 The Pleime-Chupong-Iadrang campaign ended with these two victories, and the Airborne Group was extracted on November 26, 1965.

 Inaccurate narratives of Ia Drang battle stemmed from

-- assuming it was inclusively an American operation, while it was in fact a ARVN-US joint operation with a clear cut “modus operandi” advanced by II Corps Command: joint intelligence and support activities and commonly-shared concept of operations and results; but separate TAOR, command, deployment of forces, conduct of activities and reserve (Why Pleime, chapter VIII);
+- assuming it was inclusively an American operation, while it was, in fact, an ARVN-US joint operation with a clear cut "modus operandi" advanced by II Corps Command: joint intelligence and support activities and commonly-shared concept of operations and results; but separate TAOR, command, deployment of forces, conduct of activities and reserve (Why Pleime, chapter VIII);

-- considering it as a stand-alone battle, while in fact it was an integrated piece of action in a vast scheme named Pleime-Chupong-Iadrang campaign;
+- considering it as a stand-alone battle, while in fact, it was an integrated piece of the action in a vast scheme named Pleime-Chupong-Iadrang campaign;

 - and not being aware of the operational concept - that dictated all the maneuvers - using B-52 airstrike to annihilate the three NVA regiments in Chupong massif.